alexsah/Instagram-HTML-Tag-Viewer/README.md

 This was based on the code found here: http://cfg.good.is/lessons/instagram-api

-It is an easy start - and in this source I am using their instagram app key - if you get app key failures you may need to get your own from instagram.
+It is an easy start - and in this source I am using their instagram access token - if you get token failures you may need to get your own from instagram (http://instagram.com/developers).

 ###How to use:
 Upload to a web server.